MCP Server

 Overview

-The Select Star MCP Server enables MCP Clients like Cursor to access your Select Star MCP tools.
+The Select Star MCP Server enables MCP Clients like Cursor and Claude Desktop to access your Select Star MCP tools.
 Using the Model Context Protocol (MCP), your AI assistant can search for tables, dashboards, and columns, retrieve detailed asset information, and help you understand your data lineage.

 What is MCP?